 Over the past year, we have visited several places–mostly impromptu trips that we didn’t really plan.
 There was a time I used to think I loved the beach, but over the years, I’ve realized I am more of a mountain type.
 I do love the beach, but given a choice between the two, it is the mountains for me.

 This recent summer, though, was really tough to plan, what with Sury traveling quite a bit and Vidur busy with his summer internship.
-There was a conference that Sury had to attend in Goa and we thought we’d join him, extend our stay and make it a family holiday after his seminar.
-But then, something else came up and Sury had to skip the conference.

 What to do?